earnestt1234/FED3_Viz/Manual.md

 The general steps to create a plot are:

 - Select the desired settings from the Settings Tab (if applicable)
-- Select the FED files to include in the plot, either by clicking or by Grouping
+- Select the FED files to include in the plot, either by highlighting in File View or by Grouping
 - Highlight the desired plotting function from the Plot Selector
 - Hit the Create Plot Button